fzipp/pps/README.md

 PPS =〈r=5, α=180°, β=17°, v=0.67〉

-The parameters and the particle density (DPE) can be modified via command line flags:
+The parameters, the particle density (DPE) and the size of the universe can be modified via command line flags:

 ```
-$ pps-simulate -r=4 -alpha=180 -beta=17 -v=0.67 -dpe=0.08
+$ pps-simulate -r=4 -alpha=180 -beta=17 -v=0.67 -dpe=0.08 -size=150x150
 ```

 The port is configurable as well: